allefeld/htcondor-matlab/README.md

     condorClusters

 It uses the same symbols as `condorMonitorCluster`, see above.
+Old clusters can be removed using `condorClusters clean`.

 ## Clusters, jobs, handles, and IDs